 - Sudden severe symptoms, such as stiff neck and headache that may be meningitis

 - Mild symptoms that may be signs of a disease flare-up

 - Behcet disease is a type of autoimmune disease.
 It causes abnormal inflammation in many blood vessels of your body.
 With treatment, most people can manage their symptoms.

-- No one knows what causes Behcet disease.
-Genes, environmental triggers, and an abnormal immune response may be causes.
+- The exact cause of Behcet disease is unknown.
+Genes, environmental triggers, and an abnormal immune response may be possible causes.

-- It causes symptoms such as mouth sores, genital sores, arthritis, and uveitis.
+- It causes symptoms such as mouth sores, genital sores, arthritis, and vision problems.